jimbrake/ROC32_8/README.md

-# ROC24_ISA_detail and ROC_opcode_sort
+# ROC24_ISA_detail and ROC24_opcode_sort
 PDF files with binary encoding of the op-codes
 The instructions are of either 24 or 32 bits
 Each instruction and its formats are listed
 There is op-code space reserved for 40 and 48-bit op-codes
-Although without pruning the 24 and 32-bit formats are almost full
+The 24 and 32-bit formats are 80% full, and it is likely
-And thus it is likely that the 48-bit categorey will support several
+the 48-bit instruction categorey will support multiple instruction lengths
-instruction lengths
 # ROC32_8
 Specification for implementation of a 32-bit RISC architecture
 There are 32 registers of 32 bits